avajs/gulp-ava/readme.md

 ### ava([options])

-This plugin aheres to AVA [options](https://github.com/avajs/ava#configuration) in package.json.
+This plugin adheres to AVA [options](https://github.com/avajs/ava#configuration) in package.json.
 You can also specify options in the plugin, as seen above, but prefer the package.json approach whenever possible.

 `gulp-ava` specific options: